alexdaiii/cpvt_database_analysis/README.md

 This configuration will mount
 the `init` directory to `/docker-entrypoint-initdb.d` in the PostgreSQL container, which will load the data when the container is started (assuming that the database is empty) and create a volume for the database data.
+The database will be available at `localhost:5432`.

-Also, `pgadmin` is started to allow you to interact with the database, which will be available at [http://localhost:5050](http://localhost:5050).
+Also,`pgadmin` is started to allow you to interact with the database, which will be available at [http://localhost:5050](http://localhost:5050).

 To start the database (with the terminal detached), run: